Tonsil Diseases

 Causes:

 Tonsil cancer is usually caused by the development of malignant cells.
-Smoking, excessive alcohol consumption and human papillomavirus (HPV) infections may be among the risk factors.
+Risk factors may include smoking, excessive alcohol consumption and human papillomavirus (HPV) infections.

 Treatment: